 Patients on chemotherapy or who have had a stem cell transplantation may need to take further precautions such as making efforts to minimize trips out of the house (e.g. consider ways of getting food brought to your house through family, social or commercial networks).

 Yes.
 You will be required to wear a face mask when you are attending an appointment at the Cancer Centre.
 We are providing homemade masks for you to wear when you enter the building.
+Click here for more information about wearing a mask.

 Social distancing is recommended for our patients to limit the risk of acquiring COVID-19.
 This includes limiting crowded and closed spaces — such as a crowded bus or train, movie theaters, malls, sporting arenas, restaurants, etc. Read about additional measures you can take to practice social distancing here.